-You can find Halloween or fall themed versions of many of these items as well, retailers like Amazon, Oriental Trading Company and the Flower Factory offer some great non-candy Halloween goodies.
+You can find Halloween or fall themed versions of many of these items as well, retailers like Amazon and Oriental Trading Company offer some great non-candy Halloween goodies.

 It’s specifically for food allergy awareness, but it’s also great for those who can’t or shouldn’t have the candy for other reasons.

 If you’re looking for some more ideas on non-food treats, check out their list here.

 Do you give out non-food goodies for trick-or-treat?
 If so, what do you give out?